 Breaking To-Do List

-- Eat at of your estimated daily caloric burn or slightly over to ensure full refeed.
+- Eat at your estimated daily caloric burn or slightly over to ensure full refeed.

 - Reject carbohydrate phobia.
 Research estimates a need for carbohydrates in the range of 150g (female)/200g (male) to start.
 Make sure to include starch based carbohydrates.
 Carbs are your friend.

-- While you should lightly monitor caloric intake, you don’t need to be extremely structured unless you notice an excessive increase in weight.
-It is easy to sneak up.
+- While you should lightly monitor your caloric intake, you don’t need to be extremely structured unless you notice an excessive increase in weight.
+It can sneak up easily.

 - Protein and carb intake should be at the forefront of your mind.
-Fat intake is more important for females, especially those dealing with menstrual disturbance.
+Fat intake is more important for females, especially those dealing with menstrual disturbances.

-Again, this is a general look at breaking.
-This is not detailed or covering those dealing with long-term adaptation.
-If looking for that, check out Starve Mode.
-Honestly, 99.1% of you will not need any further information than this or to just “Eat moar foodz.”
+Again, this is a general look at breaking; it is not detailed and does not cover specific issues for those dealing with long-term adaptation.
+If you are looking for that, check out Starve Mode.
+Honestly, 99.1% of you will not need any further information than this or more advice than to just “eat more foodz.”

-Hopefully this gives you a much bigger insight into the myths and truths of starvation mode.
-Pass it along and free your fellow man from confusion.
+Hopefully this gives you greater insight into the myths and truths of starvation mode.
+Please pass it along and free your fellow human from dieting down confusion.